robin-yuan/viarobot/ReadMe.md

 Use it by either loading the extension by the URL: `http://imrehg.github.io/viarobot/robot.js`, or directly attaching it to the Scratch experimental interface URL as [http://scratchx.org/?url=http://imrehg.github.io/viarobot/robot.js](http://scratchx.org/?url=http://imrehg.github.io/viarobot/robot.js).

+An example control script is available at `robot_control.sbx` in the repository.

 ## Functionality

  * [x] Movement control